 |A firm disaster and recovery plan|

 Like most firms, you likely use at least two to three different types of legal software in your practice.
-Does your current IT provider understand how this specialized software operates, and do they appreciate the unique requirements of lawyers?
+Does your current IT provider understand how this specialized software operates, and do they appreciate the unique requirements of a law practice?

 Do you waste time duplicating tasks because there is no integration between applications?
 Are you unable to reliably access your legal software from home, in court or mediation, or on the road?
 Are you unable to use all of the features of your software because your system isn’t able to support it?